YasserDRIF/quill/README.md

 - Ability to remove user from Admin/users view
 - SoftAccepted status and send Acceptance emails button
 - Added Host school to settings (Used in stats)
-- Added Qr code generator in API (/api/qr/:id)
 - Added checkin with QR code
-- Added send QRcode to admitted (still not working, Gmail is blocking Base64)
+- Send QRcode to admitted and show it in Dashboard